jonathan-fielding/developer.management/_posts/posts/2018-06-10-managing-someone-new.md

 ### Questions to ask in the one to one

 As a starting point I will ask them a set of questions, (note: I did not write these questions, I only wrote the explanations and I don't even know where they originally came from since they were passed down to me by another manager).
 #### When do you feel most productive?

+This question aims to help you to understand what time of day they feel they can do their best work.
+This is important as different people are more product

 #### When do you feel most low?

+This